-I’m Chief Librarian and Professor at the Ursula C. Schwerin Library, New York City College of Technology (City Tech), and faculty in the Certificate Program in Interactive Technology and Pedagogy at the Graduate Center, City University of New York.
-I’ve also served as a Co-PI for the U.S. Department of Education Title V grant-funded project A Living Laboratory and as Co-Director of the City Tech OpenLab, an open digital platform for teaching, learning, and collaboration.
+I’m Chief Librarian and Professor at the Ursula C. Schwerin Library, New York City College of Technology (City Tech), and faculty in Interactive Technology and Pedagogy at the Graduate Center, City University of New York.
+I was Project Director for the U.S. Department of Education Title V grant-funded project A Living Laboratory and Co-Director of the City Tech OpenLab, an open digital platform for teaching, learning, and collaboration.

 My background in anthropology, archaeology, and library/information science is brought together in a multi-campus study of the scholarly habits of undergraduates at CUNY, with Mariana Regalado of Brooklyn College.
-Our book on how CUNY students use technology in their academic work, Digital Technology as Affordance and Barrier in Higher Education, is forthcoming from Palgrave Macmillan (early 2017).
+Our latest book, Academic Libraries for Commuter Students: Research-based Strategies., presents librarians’ and researchers’ studies on commuter students’ library use at public colleges and universities around the U.S. Our book on how CUNY students use technology in their academic work, Digital Technology as Affordance and Barrier in Higher Education, was published in 2017.
 Other research interests of mine include using games in teaching and learning, open scholarship and teaching, critical librarianship, and educational technology.

 Contact: msmale AT citytech DOT cuny DOT edu